-Gas exchange, while this might be an oversimplification, is essentially the process from which Azospirillum convert nitrogen gas to plant usable, ammonia (NH3).
-When it comes to nutrition nitrogen is the limiting factor in plant growth, playing a key role in almost every process of a plants life.
-In effect, azospirillum also affect almost every process of a plant’s life.
+Gas exchange, while this might be an oversimplification, is essentially the process from which Azospirillum converts nitrogen gas to plant usable, ammonia (NH3).
+When it comes to nutrition nitrogen is the limiting factor in plant growth, playing a key role in almost every process of a plant's life.
+In effect, azospirillum also affects almost every process of a plant’s life.
 So yeah, it’s pretty important!

 Are All Bacteria Created Equal?

-There are three different strains of azospirillum- amazonense, brasilense, and lipoferum.
-Along with a few other defining characteristics, it is their cell size and shape sets them apart from one another.
-They all have been found to work well with grasses, sugarcane, rice, maize and sorghum.
+There are three different strains of azospirillum—amazonense, brasilense, and lipoferum.
+Along with a few other defining characteristics, it is their cell size and shape that sets them apart from one another.
+They all have been found to work well with grasses, sugarcane, rice, maize, and sorghum.
 Although, their little bacteria-sized magic works when applied to other types of plants as well.

 Azospirillum amazonense differentiates itself from the other two common strains due to its ability to be more resistant to soil acidity than the others.
 This is good to know if dealing with soil that has a lower than ideal pH score.

 Azospirillum brasilense is probably the most well-known and common bacteria used in plant growth.
 It has been studied more than other species of azospirillum.
 It is the species of azospirillum that is most often used in fertilizers and growth supplements available today.
 To get heady, what chemically sets this specific bacteria apart is its ability to use the beneficial carbohydrates ribose and mannose.
 Without the presence of Azospirillum brasilense your plants would have a hard time making use of the sugars that ribose and mannose provide.